-- Judging will be on Monday, July 22nd, at 2:00 p.m. at the Beloit Methodist Church in Beloit.
-Public Revue will be on Friday, July 26th at 5:30 at the Entertainment Stage at the Fair.
+- Judging will be on Monday, July 21st, at 1:00 p.m. at the Christian Church in Beloit.
+Public Revue will be on Friday, July 25th at 5:30 at the Entertainment Stage at the Fair.
 Judging will be done by divisions.
 A schedule will be sent to participants with the time assigned. - 2.
-Pre-entries are due at the Extension Office on July 8. - 3.
+Pre-entries are due at the Extension Office on July 7th. - 3.
 Members may model two outfits in the Sewing & Textile Design (formerly construction) revue. - 4.
 Members may model two outfits in the Shopping in Style (formerly buymanship) revue, but only one entry per class - 5.
 For Shopping in Style Revue, majority of the outfit must be purchased (not borrowed) and modeled by the 4-Her.
 Contestants should use good sense in choosing items that are appropriate to be modeled publicly. - 6.
 A picture of the model (both boys and girls), in the garment styled for judging, is to be presented to the judge at the time of judging.
-This picture will be displayed at the fair. - 7.
-A Champion and Reserve Champion will be named for each age division.
-An award will be presented to the overall girls Shopping in Style champion and the overall boys Shopping in Style champion. - 8.
-No live animals may accompany participants; exceptions include service animals.
+This picture will be displayed at the fair. - No live animals may accompany participants; exceptions include service animals.